This set of Biomedical Instrumentation Multiple Choice Questions & Answers (MCQs) focuses on “Methods of Monitoring Foetal Heart Rate – 1”.

 7. Which of the following is the dielectric?

-Explanation: Interference filters usually consist of two semi-transparent layers of silver, deposited on glass by evaporation in vacuum and separated by a layer of dielectric (ZnS or MgF2).
+Explanation: Interference filters usually consist of two semi-transparent layers of silver, deposited on glass by evaporation in a vacuum and separated by a layer of dielectric (ZnS or MgF2).
 In this arrangement, the semi-transparent layers are held very close.

 8. The transmittance of interference filters varies between ________ % with a spectral bandwidth of 10 to 15 nm.